Nabil Shaban: Life and career

 In 2003 he made a television documentary titled The Strangest Viking (part of Channel 4's Secret History series), in which Shaban explored the possibility that Viking chieftain Ivar the Boneless may have had osteogenesis imperfecta, the same condition he himself has.
 Shaban has also published a trilogy of Ivarr the Boneless screenplays on Kindle, representing the Viking chieftain as a disabled Danish prince with brittle bones and unable to walk.

 Shaban was nominated Best Actor in Scottish theatre in 2005, by the Critics' Awards for Theatre in Scotland (CATS), for his role as Mack the Knife in Bertolt Brecht's Threepenny Opera, a Theatre Workshop (Edinburgh) production.
 Shaban lost out to rival nominee David Tennant, who was about to become the Tenth Doctor in Doctor Who.

 His play The First To Go premièred in May 2008, produced by Edinburgh's Benchtours Theatre Company in association with Sirius Pictures.
 It opened at the Lyceum Theatre in Edinburgh on 23 May and toured to the Tron Theatre, Glasgow; the Byre Theatre, St Andrews and Lawrence Batley Theatre, Huddersfield.

+He married Marcela Krystkova, in 2016.
+He had a son, Zenyel Shaban-Rogers, through a previous relationship.

 Shaban died on 25 October 2025, at the age of 72.
+The Times obituary noted: "Shaban’s achievement was that he liberated himself through his sheer bloody-minded refusal to allow his disability, or anything else, to shackle him."